 Like, why follow a ketogenic diet?
-Who should eat a ketogenic diet?
+Or keto diet for short.
+Who should eat a keto diet?
 And in terms of a low carbohydrate diet, is this really the best way to lose weight?.

 Here, Dr Alan W Barclay, consultant dietitian, nutritionist and co-author of The Good Carbs Cookbook, answers all your questions to see if this diet is, in fact, any good for you.

 What is the ketogenic diet?